-> A Dryden machinist using the Bridgeport Milling Machine.
+> An Armstrong machinist using the Bridgeport Milling Machine.
 NASA photo.
 The official title of each Machine Shop member is Aerospace Engineering Technician, but the description belies their real role.
-They are specialized engineering technicians who provide Dryden with a complete aircraft modification capability by producing hardware.....one-of-a-kind machined parts....that help modify an aircraft to carry out a specific research role.
+They are specialized engineering technicians who provide Armstrong with a complete aircraft modification capability by producing hardware...one-of-a-kind machined parts...that help modify an aircraft to carry out a specific research role.
 This capability is critical because modification work rarely uses components "off the shelf."
 Most are custom made for specific research projects.

-The items made in the Machine Shop run the gamut, from tiny microswitch mechanisms to hefty pylons that carry research vehicles and test articles beneath the wing of NASA's B-52 carrier aircraft, and parts in between like air data probes, custom aircraft load-bearing members, and jet engine mounts.
+The items made in the Machine Shop run the gamut, from tiny micro switch mechanisms to hefty pylons that carry research vehicles and test articles beneath the wing of the (now retired) NASA's B-52 carrier aircraft, and all parts in between like air data probes, custom aircraft load-bearing members, jet engine mounts, and more.

-The capability of the Dryden Machine Shop is unique, compared to most industrial shops of its size.
-All eight of the shop specialists are experts at operating every one of the 40 machines on hand, from common bench grinders to the large computerized milling machines and lathes.
-The specialists work with engineers in designing the product, and can make any item that the machines are capable of producing.
+The capability of the Armstrong Machine Shop is unique, compared to most industrial shops of its size.
+All eight of the shop specialists are experts at operating every one of the 40 machines on hand, from common bench grinders to the large computerized milling machines and lathes, to include inspection abilities.
+The specialists work with engineers in designing the product and assessing potential manufacturing issues, and can make any item that the machines are capable of producing.

-Machine Shop tasks arrive in the form of a standard work request, normally originated by a project engineer and coordinated through the maintenance branch.
-Working from simple descriptions or sketches, engineering drawings, all the way up to blueprints, and Computer Aided Design (CAD) models accompanying the work request, personnel at the machine shop stay with the item until it's completed and can be handed over to the customer.
+Machine Shop tasks arrive in the form of a standard work request, normally originated by a design engineer or Ops engineer and coordinated through the maintenance branch.
+Working from simple descriptions or sketches, engineering drawings, all the way up to blueprints, and Computer Aided Design (CAD) models accompanying the work request, personnel in the Machine Shop remain with the part until it is completed and can be handed over to the customer.

-While the largest percentage of the work performed in the machine shop supports the Aircraft Maintenance and Modification Branch, other organizations at Dryden also utilize its talent when unique parts for vehicles, facilities maintenance, support equipment, or utility systems are needed.
+While the largest percentage of the work performed in the Machine Shop supports the Aircraft Maintenance and Modification Branch, other organizations at Armstrong also utilize its talent when unique parts for vehicles, facilities maintenance, support equipment, or utility systems are needed.

 Machines and Materials